 - Beware of pickpocketing.
 Use common sense and be wary of distractions like street performers, and keep a close eye on your things.
 I carry my anti-theft purse for this very reason to help prevent pickpocketing.
 I also only carry copies of our passports, 1 credit card, and enough cash for the day on hand and leave the rest in a safe at the hotel or locked in my luggage.

-- Travel insurance is a good idea.
-Whether your bags get lost in transit or you need rental car coverage, World Nomads is our go-to for travel insurance.
+- Travel insurance.
+World Nomads is our go-to for travel insurance.

 What to Pack for Your 4 Days in Budapest